joonasviljakainen/secretmessages/README.md

 - [Hour reporting](/documentation/hours.md)
 - [Sample on echo hiding](/secretmessages/alternatingechotest.wav)

+### Using the project

+To run the (super crappy) UI:

+1. clone the project
+2. navigate to the root directory with POM.xml and punch in `mvn javafx:run`

+If you select the file `echoHidingRealFile.wav`, you'll see my super secred encoded message.

 ## Weekly reports

 - [Weekly report #1](/documentation/report1.md)
 - [Weekly report #2](/documentation/report2.md)
 - [Weekly report #3](/documentation/report3.md)
 - [Weekly report #4](/documentation/report4.md)

+01101001